Taiwolawal/DevSecOps-CICD/README.md

 # Vulnerability Management

-Now that we have done some tests, we should be able to upload the results for a central post where we can audit each vulnerability.
-This leads us to Defectdojo which will be used to visualize all our scan results.
+Now that we have done some tests, we should be able to upload all the results from the various scan to a centralised platform, where we can audit each vulnerability.
+This leads us to ``Defectdojo`` which will be used to visualize all our scan results.
 Now we need to update our code to update results from each tool.
 We are updating the script to use a particular output format to save the result with a given name and save it as an artifact (which can be referenced in the pipeline) with a given name.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/777097d5-734d-4a80-92d7-4452807d266f)